dakomura/deep_texture_histology/docs/installation.rst

 Installation test
 =================

-The installation can be considered successful if no error is generated when this script is run
+The installation can be considered successful if no error is generated when this script is run.

 .. code-block:: bash

     $ conda activate deeptexture
     $ git clone https://github.com/dakomura/deep_texture_histology
     $ cd deep_texture_histology
     $ python check_libraries_and_quick_test.py
-    $ conda deactivate